sph-huynh/case-studies-eleventy/src/posts/experience-recruitment.md

 * The average recruitment process was 97 days
 * With 61% taking over a month
 * 23% taking over two months
-* There were 13 number of steps in the recruitment process, all done manually.
+* There was 13 steps in the recruitment process, all done manually.

 **Stream 3** Automation: Templates & Pipeline

 In order to supplement my own findings, I did some research into Recruitment best practices from other companies.

 * Comparing the current state with best practices from the market showed gaps in processes and templates
-* There was inconsistency in vetting process, recruiters often using personal judgement _alone_ to pick candidates (rather than agreeing on a scorecard), leaving no standardisation of assessments, and no documenting of lessons learned after the candidate had started their role.
+* There was inconsistency in the vetting process, recruiters often using personal judgment _alone_ to pick candidates (rather than agreeing on a scorecard), leaving no standardisation of assessments, and no documenting of lessons learned after the candidate had started their role.

 Outcome